TaiaMakh/M1-veggiNinja/README.md

 ## Backlog

-* Listening for mouse movement
-* Once spliced the elements each side falls down with a parabolic movement.
-* Introduce sound effect when elements are sliced.
+* Create Meat class with veggie properties but in collision ends the game.
 * Introduce a graffic effect in movement swor when elements are sliced.
+* Make more veggies appear from down of the screen with speed effect
 * Responsive mobile design